shreyas12joshi/ML_GRAD_PROJECT/README.md

 ---------------------------
 ## Try to use different Machine Learning Models with different parameters for each repective model

 A table showing minimum Logloss is obtained after trying different parameters.
+For simplicity,  models were taken from other open source projects to reduce the time in building the models.

 | Model          | Log Loss       |
 | :---           |     :---:      |